Some nouns in English are uncount nouns. We do not use uncount nouns in the plural and we do not use them with the indefinite article a/an:

 Common uncount nouns

-There are some common nouns in English, like accommodation, which are uncount nouns even though they have plurals in other languages:
+Some common nouns in English like information are uncount nouns even though they have plurals in other languages:

 Let me give you some advice.